drone/envsubst/readme.md

 # envsubst

-Go package for expanding variables in a string using `${var}` syntax.
+`envsubst` is a Go package for expanding variables in a string using `${var}` syntax.
 Includes support for bash string replacement functions.

 ## Documentation